 Some may move toward grace because they are afraid to hurt someone else’s feelings, or out of a desire to be liked.
 For them, it may be difficult to have the courage to speak the truth.
 But if we think about the kinds of communities we want to be a part of, and to help create, both grace and truth matter.
 It’s not grace OR truth.
 It’s grace AND truth.

 Consider a bicycle rider on a steep hill who starts getting tired.
 She does not say, “I think I’ll just stop pedaling for a while so I can rest.”
 No. Why?
 Because when we stop pedaling we don’t just maintain our position.
 When we stop pedaling, we lose ground.
 The same is true of Christians and the Church.

-After graduating from Eastern Michigan University, Mike worked in corporate America for around 20 years.
+After graduating from Eastern Michigan University, Mike worked in corporate America for 20 years.
 In 2005 Mike transitioned to vocational ministry, and has served three churches as an Executive Pastor, as well as the RCA in various Classis and Regional roles.
-Mike is a commissioned pastor in the RCA, and is the author of two books, including Faith-Based: A Biblical, Practical Guide to Strategic Planning in the Church.
-Mike and his wife Pam are parents to twin sons Spencer and Trevor.
-Mike enjoys time with family, kayaking, biking, reading/writing, traveling, and helping church leaders and churches to realize their full potential.
+Mike is a commissioned pastor, and the author of Faith-Based: A Biblical, Practical Guide to Strategic Planning in the Church.
+Mike and his wife Pam are parents to adult sons Spencer and Trevor.

 Born and raised in Grand Rapids, MI, Alison is married to Kenny and they have two children.
-Alison has been on the Great Lakes Region Staff since 2005.
-She enjoys being on the team and working with all the Great Lakes Region pastors, churches, and classes.
+Alison has been on the Great Lakes Region staff since 2005, and as Operations Manager plays a vital role.
+Alison enjoys being part of the team and working with a variety of Great Lakes Region pastors, churches, and classes.